Caldarie/Audio_segmenter/README.md

 5. Using the wave graph, make sure that it matches with the time frame from the second cell.
 If it doesn't match, readjust the parameters again.
 Optimal parameters should match the time frames like this:
 ![Wave Graph](https://github.com/Caldarie/Audio_segmenter/blob/master/Images/Screen%20Shot%202020-07-27%20at%2011.04.38%20pm.png)

-## convert.ipynb

-This script is used to process audio data where there are two speakers.

-What this script will do is:
-  1. Convert the files to wav
-  2. After editing out the interviewer with audacity, normalize the audio
-  3. Splice the spliced files into 5 second interval
-  4. Retains files that are under 5 seconds and appends as leftover
-  5. [Future Feature] Generates a unique adds id for each file

-## create_dataframe.ipynb

-Iterates wav files and creates a metadata.

-What this will do:
-  1. Records the name of the file
-  2. Records the sub folder location
-  3. Records the audio data in a float 32 numpy array (used for tensor input)
-  4. Records the sample rate as a int32 numpy array (used for tensor input)
-  5. Records length of audio file
-  6. Records the bit depth of audio file